Followers

 Other Things

-And other clouds were swirling about the upstanding Whig leader.
-In the espionage world, these were called anomalies and indicators.
-And although they were there – it would take an overt event to begin to bring things together.
-There were suspicions of his allegiance to the cause, especially the cause of independence.
-At this time there still may prominent Whigs who were ambivalent to a complete break with Britain.
+Other clouds swirled around the standing Whig leader.
+In the world of espionage, these were labeled anomalies and indicators.
+Although they were present, it would take an overt event to start bringing things together.
+There were suspicions about his allegiance to the cause, particularly the cause of independence.

+At that time, there may still have been prominent Whigs who were ambivalent about a complete break with Britain.
 But was he one of them?

-Yes, Church had an English wife and his brother-in-law a prominent Tory printer, John Fleming.
-But so many had ties to Britain and the Tories that he could not be considered completely abnormal.
-In the run-up to rebellion, Church developed a reputation as a prominent patriot writer and poet.
-But as it turns out, he sometimes responded to his own patriotic open letters in the press with “op-ed” pieces taking the Tory side!
+Yes, Church had an English wife, and his brother-in-law was a prominent Tory printer, John Fleming.
+However, many had ties to Britain and the Tories, so he could not be considered entirely unusual.
+In the lead-up to rebellion, Church developed a reputation as a notable patriot writer and poet.
+Yet, it turns out that he sometimes responded to his own patriotic open letters in the press with “op-ed” pieces taking the Tory side!

 A House of Cards